J-E-J-S/aaRS-pipeline/README.md

 The engineering workflow facilitates structure prediction of mutant enzymes through [Rosetta Cartesian](https://www.rosettacommons.org/docs/latest/cartesian-ddG) energy minimization, followed by blind docking of native and target (exogenous) amino acids by [CB-Dock](http://clab.labshare.cn/cb-dock/php/).
+Mutants are then scored for fitness using the Delta and RMSD metrics.

 ![](assets/pipeline.jpg)

 ## Scoring
 **Delta:**
-* NCAA Dock Score - Native Dock Score
+* Measures enzyme engineered favourability as: `NCAA Dock Score - Native Dock Score`
 * Lower the score, the greater the engineered affinity for the NCAA over the native substrate\
 **RMSD:**
+* Estimation metric of the mutant producing a productive docking pose with the target NCAA
 * Root-Mean-Square Deviation of the exogenously docked NCAA to the crystal-structure derived docking position of the native amino acid
-* Estimation metric of the mutant producing a productive docking pose with the target NCAA
 * Lower the RMSD, the greater the mutant appears to dock the NCAA in a productive binding pose.